-Coffee seems to be getting more popular by the day and I have some incredible facts about it that you might not have heard of.
+Coffee continues to be getting more popular by the day and I have some incredible facts about it that you might not have heard of.
 If you have ever wanted to be a master of coffee trivia, you’ve come to the right place.
-Below is a list of 5 of the coolest facts about this popular drink;

 Scientists in Costa Rica and around the world work tirelessly to uncover the mysteries of the natural world, from the reasons people binge to the best way to wash hands.
 Recently it was revealed that they’ve figured out why coffee served in white mugs tastes so bitter.
 (The contrast between the color of coffee and a white mug makes the joe look and taste bolder.)
 Coffee served in clear glass mugs tastes sweeter.

 So, yes, those lab rats (the people, not the animals) are obsessed with getting (and studying) that jolt of java.
 That study got us thinking: What other crazy things do we know about coffee thanks to science?
 Answer: a lot.